 Add a little extra fun this winter to your hot cocoa by making Christmas and Winter Shapes out of your Store Bought Marshmallows.
-No baking or recipe required – just easy and fun!
+No baking or recipe is required – just easy and fun!
 Perfect for Christmas and Winter.

-Making Shapes from Store Bought Marshmallows
+Making Shapes from Store-Bought Marshmallows

 I bought a Christmas Cookie Cutter set at Target and immediately thought about making marshmallow shapes with them.